 Advantages of working as a remote project team

 Remote work helps organizations achieve higher employee engagement and satisfaction which in turn allows them to retain top talent successfully.
-Here are some benefits of working remotely as a project team

 The number of companies that offer remote work as a desirable perk is exploding in the last few years.
 A shocking 95 percent of employers believe that offering remote work played a major role in retaining their employees.

 According to a survey, 87 percent of remote employees experience less stress.
 Remote work makes it easier for employees to have a life outside of work.
 They have more time to spend with family, friends, and pets, which works wonders in bringing their stress levels down.

 Hiring only in one geographic location drastically limits the extent of your talent pool.
 Being remote opens your options to the whole world, letting the brightest people join your team without the commuting radius affecting their decision.
 With more Gen Z people entering the workforce, a whopping 70 percent say the ability to work remotely is an important factor in accepting a job offer.

 5. Increased savings

 Office space isn’t cheap.
 The cost of running remote teams is nothing in comparison.
 The only overhead costs are the SaaS tools you’ll be investing in.
 A project management tool like Kissflow Project, tools for video conferencing like Zoom, and G Suite is pretty much all you need to get your team running.

 Challenges in managing a remote project team

 While the benefits of remote working are as clear as day, managing remote project teams comes with its own set of challenges: